JetBrains/kotlin/samples/nonBlockingEchoServer/README.md

     ./EchoServer.kexe 3000 &

-Test the server by conecting to it, for example with telnet:
+Test the server by connecting to it, for example with telnet:

     telnet localhost 3000

 Write something to console and watch server echoing it back.
+Concurrently connect from another terminal.
+Note that each connection gets its own connection id prefixed to echo response.

 ~~Quit telnet by pressing ctrl+] ctrl+D~~